XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

         systemctl restart rippled

-### 2. Communicate your node public key to the peer's admin
+### 2. Communicate the stock server's node public key

-Tell the administrator of the peer server what your node public key is.
-(Use the `validation_public_key` you saved earlier.)
-The administrator of the peer server needs this value to add the peer reservation for your server.
+The administrator of the stock server tells the administrator of the hub server what the stock server's node public key is.
+(Use the `validation_public_key` from step 1.)
+The administrator of the hub server needs this value for the next steps.

-### 3. (Peer administrator) Add the peer reservation
+### 3. (Hub Server) Add the peer reservation

-The administrator of the "peer" server (the one receiving the incoming peering connection) must complete this step.
+The administrator of the hub server completes this step.

 Use the [peer_reservations_add method][] to add a reservation using the node public key that you got in the previous step.
 For example: